Bedding is the main substrate within the habitat for the hamster to carry out it's natural behaviour, which is to burrow and tunnel.

 Any scented substrates irritate the nose and cause respiratory issues.

-Sadly, the latest batches of WHITE Kaytee bedding are very dusty.
+Latest batches of WHITE Kaytee bedding tend to be very dusty.

 Not only noticed by us here in SA, but in other parts of the world too.